11 things to know before you go to London

 Coming to one of your wonders - the best time to go to London, there is actually no perfect time to visit London weatherwise.
-It is better if you take your precautions and carry an umbrella in your backpack.
-In London, you never can tell if it is going to rain or not, even in hot summer days and nights.
-After all, “Is it safe to travel to London?”, well we all know that a little rain never kills anybody.
+It is better if you take precautions and carry an umbrella in your backpack.
+In London, you never can tell if it is going to rain or not, even on hot summer days and nights.
+After all, is it safe to travel to London?
+Well, we all know that a little rain never kills anybody.
 Just enjoy the fresh weather after the rain.

 11. Borough Market

 There is no best time to go to London for Borough Market.
+This place is amazing all season!
 Remember our convection about eating like a British?
 This can be the best follow-up to that point.
 The reason you should definitely consider going to Borough Market is, food is cheap, tasty, and surprisingly awesome.
 We are assured you would love this place more than those fancy restaurants you spend tons of money in.

 Arzu lives in Hannover, Germany - UNESCO City of Music.
 She is a student, music admirer and freelance writer.
 Arzu finds the importance of words powerful.
 This is exactly why she is passionate about writing and communicating with her readers in unique ways.
 Indeed, we found her achievements in debates, various international events, in her academic and personal life where words have an essential role.
 Moreover, she loves music.
 Just like Hans Andersen stated, “Where words fail, music speaks”.